11in/docs/site/docs/cloudinary/filters.md

 ## url

-The `url` filter behaves essentially the same as the shortcode, except that it takes it’s parameters a bit differently:
+The `url` filter behaves essentially the same as the shortcode, except that it takes its parameters a bit differently:

 {% raw %}
 ```html